 Invitations are issued every 11th of the month.

 Permanent skilled Nominated Visa 190

 The 190 is also a Permanent Visa and the process is basically the same as the 189, however the difference here is that applicants are not invited to apply by the Federal Government (SkillSelect) but rather are invited by a state or region.

 This means applicants are not in a race for points in most cases but there are some states like NSW and Victoria where only candidates with high points are invited.

 The 190 visa requires the applicant to be nominated by a State or Territory of Australia to apply and each state and territory has their own requirements in relation to who they want to nominate.

 Only applicants who have the following can apply:

-- An occupation on the MLTSSL list, or the STSOL (Short-Term Skilled Occupation List) or the ROL (Regional Occupation List) can apply.
+- An occupation on the MLTSSL list, or the STSOL (Short-Term Skilled Occupation List) can apply.
 But that is not enough, the occupation must feature in one of those lists but also in a….

 - State or Territory List.
-Each state or territory looks to the 3 lists MLTSSL, STSOL and ROL, and decides independently which occupations want to nominate migrants for, being occupations that they each state believes in is shortage in their region;
+Each state or territory looks to the 2 lists MLTSSL, STSOL, and decides independently which occupations want to nominate migrants for, being occupations that they each state believes in is a shortage in their region;

 - It is very common that states and territories give preference to people who are already living, studying or working in the region.
 Even though some states have places to nominate people who are overseas, they don’t nominate people who are living in Australia in another state or region.